Cool Water: Number 3 of the Top 100 Western Songs of All Time

 Ad in Los Angeles Herald-Examiner

 In 1931, Ohio native Leonard Slye - who became Roy Rogers - moved to California.
 He worked as a truck driver and later as a fruit picker for Del Monte.
 When a Los Angeles radio show held an amateur singing contest, Slye entered it.
-A few days later he got an invitation to join a band known as the Rocky Mountaineers.
-Before long Canadian born Bob Nolan answered a classified ad placed by the Rocky Mountaineers in the Los Angeles Herald-Examiner:
+A few days later, he was invited to join a band known as the Rocky Mountaineers.
+Before long, Canadian-born Bob Nolan answered a classified ad placed by the Rocky Mountaineers in the Los Angeles Herald-Examiner:

 "Yodeler for old-time act, to travel.
 Tenor preferred."

-He auditioned and the group hired Nolan on the spot.
-His time with them was brief but he stayed in touch with Slye.
-In the spring of 1932, Slye also left the Rocky Mountaineers with another member of the group, Tim Spencer.
+He auditioned, and the group hired Nolan on the spot.
+His time with them was brief, but he stayed in touch with Slye.
+In the spring of 1932, Slye also left the Rocky Mountaineers with another group member, Tim Spencer.
 Slye, Nolan, and Spencer formed an act called the Pioneer Trio.
 Success eluded them

 The Sons of the Pioneers